anhnt0212/msphpsql/README.md

 2. We are using static memory with std::array for error and warning reporting : core_errors.h

 3. We added flags inside php_sqlsrv.h to switch between different resource managers : EG(regular_list) and a custom global one which is not being touched by PHP7 garbage collector.
-As we are still workin for the custom manual resource manager, it is not advised to turn the custom one on for production environments.
+As we are still working for the custom manual resource manager, it is not advised to turn the custom one on for production environments.

 4. We also have added a new file ( zend_utility.h ) to the project which contains a few macros and functions for porting considerations and also for exploring new PHP7 engine.